Phillipp Steinhart

-Phillipp Steinhart (born 7 July 1992) is a German professional footballer who plays as a left back for 1860 Munich.
+Phillipp Steinhart (born 7 July 1992) is a German professional footballer who plays as a left back for FC 08 Homburg.

 Club career

 Youth career

 Born in Dachau, Steinhart grew up in Gernlinden, a district of Maisach.
 He started playing football at the age of eight and his first club was local TSV Gernlinden.
 Subsequently, he spent a year at SC Fürstenfeldbruck, before joining local heavyweights 1860 Munich in 2004.

-1860 Munich and Bayern Munich
+1860 Munich, Bayern Munich, and Sportfreunde Lotte

 Steinhart made an appearance for 1860 Munich during the 2011–12 season.
 However, most of his playing time at 1860 Munich was with the reserve team.
 He made 30 appearances for the reserve team in the 2011–12 Regionalliga season, 36 appearances in the 2012–13 season, and 30 appearances in the 2013–14 season.

 Then Steinhart transferred to Bayern Munich II.
 During the 2014–15 season, Steinhart scored two goals in 29 appearances.
 During the 2015–16 season, Steinhart scored a goal in 27 appearances.